sta323-523-sp21/hw_04/README.md

 Chicken wars\!
 Define Chick-fil-A’s turf as the interior of one mile outside the convex hull of its restaurants in Wake County.
 Are any Zaxby’s restaurants outside of Chick-fil-A’s turf?
-If so, which stores.
+If so, which stores?
 You may answer this question by producing a table or by providing a clear visualization showing the restaurants, convex hull, and one mile buffer.
 Give a 1-2 sentence answer to the questions.